itemic/jiaotong/README.md

 ### How to setup

-This makes use of environmental variables, so...
+This makes use of environmental variables, which has been gitignored.

 After cloning this, create a file called `.env` and in it add the following: